In 1961, Yure Gagarin, the first person who saw the earth from the space and said,

 Triple Bottom Line concept refers to the transformation of conventional bottom line reporting framework that incorporates two additional performance measures: Social and Environmental together with the commonly used financial measures for determining profit or loss of the business.
 Hence, TBL consists of three main dimensions such as Economic, Social and Environmental that determine the performance of an enterprise in a broader context through emphasizing sustainability and growth of the business and its surroundings i.e. society and environment within which it operates.

 How does an organization impacts on the society? i.e. community or more specifically people.
 The people may be internal and external who actually carry out the work of the company and who are impacted by the company (i.e. stakeholders).
 It also includes CSR and other philanthropic activities.

 Planet – in the context of Environment and/or Ecology

-How an organization impacts on living and non-living natural systems? i.e. Land, Air, Water, Plant Kingdom, Animal Kingdom, Bio-diversity and/ or Ecosystem of the Planet.
+How does an organization impacts on living and non-living natural systems? i.e. Land, Air, Water, Plant Kingdom, Animal Kingdom, Bio-diversity and/ or Ecosystem of the Planet.

 Profit – in the context of Finance

-How an organization impacts on the economic conditions to create economic value for the organization after deducting the cost of all inputs in local, national and global arenas.
+How does an organization impacts on the economic conditions to create economic value for the organization after deducting the cost of all inputs in local, national and global arenas.

 Evolution of TBL